NoumanSaleem/noumansaleem.github.io/_posts/2018-08-15-reactive-programming-python-raspberry-pi.md

 - python
 ---

 Reactive programming is by no measure a new paradigm.
-Admittedly, I've not tried my hand at writing an application solely with reactive principals.
+Admittedly, I've not tried my hand at writing an application solely with reactive principles.
 If you don't have prior knowldege of reactive programming, I highly suggest [this fantastic introduction](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by [Andre Staltz](https://twitter.com/andrestaltz).
 In this article we'll look at building an interactive application using a Raspberry Pi, Python, and some external inputs.

 For our project, the user will be presented a button and a numeric keypad.
 When the button is activated, and the correct key pressed, we'll play an audio clip through the speakers.